Turkish police teargas anti-war protesters near parliament

 Turkish artillery hit targets near Syria's Tel Abyad border town for a second day on Thursday in response to a mortar fired from Syria that killed five civilians in the Turkish town of Akcakale on Wednesday.

-Parliamentarians were debating in a closed session whether to extend a five-year-old authorisation for foreign military operations, an agreement originally intended to allow strikes on Kurdish militant bases in northern Iraq.
+Parliamentarians were debating in a closed session whether to extend a five-year-old authorization for foreign military operations, an agreement originally intended to allow strikes on Kurdish militant bases in northern Iraq.

 The memorandum sent to parliament by the government overnight said the Syrian military had launched aggressive action against Turkish territory in recent weeks, presenting "additional risks" to Turkey's security.